-As approved by the Board of Directors' meeting in November, 2020 and 2019, ZNet issued 7,000 thousand and 6,000 thousand units of employee stock options, respectively.
-Each unit can be purchased at one share of ZNet.
-The duration of the plan is 5 years.
-As of December 31, 2020, the information related to the employee stock option rights was as follows:
+As approved by the Board of Directors meeting in November, 2020 and 2019, ZNet issued 7,000 thousand and 6,000 thousand units of employee stock options, respectively.
+Each unit can be exercised to purchase one share of ZNet.
+The duration of both plans is 5 years.